-After a several-year absence, Mercedes is again employing a 4-cylinder engine for its base C-Class in the U.S. market, a fuel-efficient 1.8-liter turbocharged 4-cylinder that makes 201 horsepower.
-That’s just 27 hp shy of the larger, 3.0-liter V6 that powers the C300, and enables the C250 to attain the same 0-60 mph time as the C300: 7.1 seconds.
-More powerful still is the C350, with a new 3.5-liter V6 that makes 302 horsepower.
-The voracious C63 AMG boasts a 6.3-liter V8 that makes 451 horsepower – and has fuel-economy numbers that add a one-time $1,700 gas-guzzler tax.
+After a long absence, Mercedes is again using a 4-cylinder engine for its base model C-Class.
+The fuel-efficient 1.8-liter turbocharged 4-cylinder makes 201 horsepower, enabling the C250 to accelerate from zero to 60 mph in just 7.1 seconds.
+More powerful still is the C350, with a direct-injection 3.5-liter V6 that makes 302 horsepower (248 in the C300 4Matic).
+The incredible C63 AMG boasts a 6.3-liter V8 that makes 451 horsepower - and has fuel-economy numbers that add a one-time $1,700 gas-guzzler tax.
 All models now use a 7-speed automatic transmission with manual-shift mode (no manual transmission is available).

 C250 sedan and coupe:

 201 horsepower @ 5,500 rpm

 C300 4Matic sedan:

 C350 sedan and coupe: